proudmonkey/RESTApiResponseWrapper.Core/README.md

-# WARNNING: This is Deprecated and no longer Maintained!
+# WARNING: This is Deprecated and no longer Maintained!
 This project is no longer active and maintained.
 Please use [AutoWrapper](https://github.com/proudmonkey/AutoWrapper) moving forward.

 # RESTApiResponseWrapper.Core